Deliverables

 Your Analysis Is Done.
-Why Are You Still Formatting the Report?
+Why Is Your Lead Consultant Still Formatting the Report?

 Here's the scene.
-You wrap analysis on a Thursday afternoon.
+The lead consultant wraps analysis on a Thursday afternoon.
 The findings are sharp.
 The recommendations would genuinely move the needle for this client's operations.
-Then comes the part nobody warns you about in the consulting playbook: three hours of dragging text boxes, adjusting headers, rebuilding the same table structure you've rebuilt on the last five engagements.
+Then comes the part nobody warns you about: three hours of dragging text boxes, adjusting headers, rebuilding the same table structure the firm has rebuilt on the last five engagements.
 Different client.
 Different data.
 Same container.
-The deliverable that took 20 hours of thinking takes three more hours to look like a deliverable.
+The deliverable that took 20 hours of senior thinking takes three more hours of senior-rate time to look like a deliverable.

-How do consultants automate report generation?
+How does a consulting firm automate report generation?
 Three steps:

-- Run the audit on a platform that captures findings as structured data
+1. Run the assessment on a platform that captures findings as structured data

-- Let the system apply your brand template and formatting rules automatically
+2. Let the system apply your firm's brand template and formatting rules automatically

-- Review and sign off on the generated PDF instead of building it by hand
+3. Have an associate review and the lead sign off on the generated PDF instead of building it by hand

 The Two Phases of Deliverable Work (And Why One of Them Shouldn't Exist)